Why focus on 'culture' in the workplace?

 It is the unseen elements of culture such as values and beliefs, that are usually hardest for people to recognise, understand and deal with.

 When we interact in cross cultural situations, a lack of awareness can lead to bad or poor decisions.

 Cultural awareness helps us reduce the chances of making bad decisions and increases the chance of us making more insightful, considered decisions.

 How about we look at an example to explain this further?

 In his first week he moves himself into his own separate office.
 Although he feels much better, the local employees are enraged with his behaviour and there is instant resistance to his presence in the office.

 Any idea what happened here?

-Importance of Cultural Awareness
+The Importance of Cultural Awareness

-The business world is full of examples of where companies have ventured into foreign countries and completely failed to understand the local culture.
+The business world is full of examples of where people or companies have ventured into foreign countries and completely failed to understand the local culture.